AdobeDocs/commerce-admin.en/help/content-design/page-add.md

 1. Enter a **[!UICONTROL Meta Title]** for the page.

-   The Meta Title should be less than seventy characters in length and appears in the browser title bar and tab.
+   The Meta Title should contain fewer than 70 characters and appears in the browser title bar and tab.

 1. Enter your choice of high-value **[!UICONTROL Meta Keywords]** that search engines can use to index the page.